yasseryehya/basic-install-with-xcat/README.md

 - OS installation starts on the memory (diskless) and login prompt appears
 - Issue when compute node had less than 2 GB of RAM. solved by using RAM >= 3 GB

+# xcatprobe
+`xcatprobe osdeploy -n <node_range>`
+- osdeploy operating system provision process.
+Supports two modes - ‘Realtime monitor’ and ‘Replay history’.
+- Realtime monitor: This is a default.
+This tool with monitor provision state of the node.
+Trigger ‘Realtime monitor’ before rebooting target node to do provisioning.
+- Replay history: Used after provisioning is finished to probe the previously completed provisioning.

 # backup xcat database
 storing a backup copy of xcat DB so it can be restored later if needed
 - `mkdir ~/Documents/xcat-backup`